-Release notes for all Neo4j releases can be found here: http://neo4j.com/release-notes/
+Release notes for all Neo4j releases can be found here.

-When migrating to Neo4j 3.0 from a previous release, please note that most configuration settings have been renamed to support a more consistent naming scheme.
+When migrating to Neo4j 3.5 from a release prior to 3.0 please note that most configuration settings have been renamed to support a more consistent naming scheme.
 Also note that neo4j.properties and neo4j-server.properties have been merged into a single neo4j.conf file.
-Since many settings have been changed between Neo4j 2.x and Neo4j 3.0, it is advisable to use the config-migrator utility to migrate the config files and settings for you.
-The config-migrator can be found in the bin/tools directory of Neo4j 3.0, and can be invoked with a command like:
+Since many settings have been changed between Neo4j 2.x and Neo4j 3.x, it is advisable to use the config-migrator utility to migrate the config files and settings for you.
+The config-migrator can be found in the bin/tools directory of Neo4j 3.x, and can be invoked with a command like:

 Where in the Documentation Can I Learn More about Upgrades?

-The Upgrade section of the Neo4j Operations Manual can be found here, and also covers upgrades specific to 3.0.
-The store upgrade happens by starting your Neo4j data store (after making the backup) with Neo4j 3.0 and the configuration dbms.allow_format_migration=true enabled in the configuration file conf/neo4j.conf.
+The Upgrade section of the Neo4j Operations Manual can be found here, and also covers upgrades specific to 3.4.
+The store upgrade happens by starting your Neo4j data store (after making the backup) with Neo4j 3.4 and the configuration

 Are there any Backwards-Compatibility Options?